 Each of the above mentioned folders contains 2 more folders:

 As the names explain, if you want to show user picture in Start Menu, then use the theme present in first folder.
 If you don't want to show user picture in Start Menu, then use the theme present in the second folder.

 Open desired folder and copy all files and folders present in it to "%windir%\Resources\Themes\" folder (where %windir% means "Windows" directory present in system drive where Windows is installed.
 Most probably C: drive).

 5. Now you can apply the theme using Desktop Personalization window.
 But make sure you have patched your system to use custom 3rd party themes as mentioned in following article:

-6. The theme folder also contains Windows 8 RTM wallpapers, sound schemes and mouse cursors.
+6. The theme folder also contains Windows 8 and Windows 8.1 RTM wallpapers, sound schemes and mouse cursors.
 All these stuff are automatically installed by the theme.
 If you are using Windows XP or Vista, you can copy them to your Windows and apply them.

 7. The downloaded archive also contains files to replace default Back/forward buttons present in Windows Explorer with new Metro style buttons.
 To use them: